almondjoycam/everything110/README.md

 - [x] One video: YouTube embed on `resources.html`
 - [x] `meta` tags on each page
 - [ ] Working form with 4-5 types of elements
-    - I have a form with 3 types of elements but I need to add a few more.
-Also it doesn't work yet.
 - [x] One page that uses tables effectively: `reference.html`
 - Links:
     - [ ] One email